 The Limited Team Membership rule was amended in 2020-21 to allow a girls soccer player to participate in scrimmage competition during the SPRING season at up to two college ID camps.
 These camps must be held at a college facility during the season and sponsored by that college.
 In the past girls could go to these spring events, but they could NOT participate in scrimmages; they CAN participate in scrimmages now.
+The rule is unchanged for the boys.

-2020-21 NFHS PLAYING RULES CHANGES
+2023-24 NFHS PLAYING RULES CHANGES

-These rules have changed in the 2020-21 rules book.
-For additional rule information, and to read the Major Editorial Changes, please refer to the 2020-21 NFHS Rules Book.
+These rules have changed in the 2023-24 rules book.
+For additional rule information, and to read the Major Editorial Changes, please refer to the 2023-24 NFHS Rules Book.